minhpq331/jitsi-scalable-helm/README.md

 - [Helm v3](https://helm.sh)
 - A Kubernetes cluster (>= 1.17 - dont know if it work before this version) with public-accessible nodes for JVB
-- Opened firewall rules for JVB's port ranges (for ex: 30000-30xxx)
+- Opened firewall rules for JVB's port ranges (for ex: 30000-30xxx + UDP)

+> JVB NodePort is calculated based on `shard-[n].jvbBasePort` and pod index in statefulset.
+You can predict those ports like this: with `shard-0.jvbBasePort = 30000`, `shard-0-jvb-0` will expose 30000, `shard-0-jvb-1` will expose 30001,...
+So in order to make jvb work, you need to open 30000-300xx port on worker nodes with UDP protocol

 ## Architecture